JPMorgan Chase & Co. Sells 312,946 Shares of New Residential Investment Corp. (NYSE:NRZ)

-JPMorgan Chase & Co. decreased its stake in New Residential Investment Corp.
-(NYSE:NRZ) by 53.4% during the 4th quarter, according to the company in its most recent disclosure with the SEC.
-The firm owned 273,339 shares of the real estate investment trust’s stock after selling 312,946 shares during the period.
-JPMorgan Chase & Co. owned 0.07% of New Residential Investment worth $2,717,000 as of its most recent filing with the SEC.
+JPMorgan Chase & Co. cut its position in New Residential Investment Corp.
+(NYSE:NRZ) by 53.4% in the 4th quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
+The fund owned 273,339 shares of the real estate investment trust’s stock after selling 312,946 shares during the quarter.
+JPMorgan Chase & Co. owned 0.07% of New Residential Investment worth $2,717,000 as of its most recent SEC filing.

-A number of other hedge funds also recently made changes to their positions in NRZ.
-CENTRAL TRUST Co bought a new stake in New Residential Investment in the fourth quarter worth about $30,000.
-Optimum Investment Advisors raised its position in New Residential Investment by 400.0% in the fourth quarter.
-Optimum Investment Advisors now owns 5,000 shares of the real estate investment trust’s stock worth $50,000 after acquiring an additional 4,000 shares during the period.
-Inspire Advisors LLC bought a new stake in New Residential Investment in the fourth quarter worth about $65,000.
-Lindbrook Capital LLC raised its position in New Residential Investment by 312.1% in the fourth quarter.
-Lindbrook Capital LLC now owns 6,630 shares of the real estate investment trust’s stock worth $66,000 after acquiring an additional 5,021 shares during the period.
-Finally, Wetherby Asset Management Inc. bought a new stake in New Residential Investment in the third quarter worth about $80,000.
-46.54% of the stock is currently owned by institutional investors and hedge funds.
+A number of other institutional investors have also recently bought and sold shares of NRZ.
+BlackRock Inc. raised its position in New Residential Investment by 10.4% in the fourth quarter.
+BlackRock Inc. now owns 27,382,429 shares of the real estate investment trust’s stock valued at $272,182,000 after purchasing an additional 2,580,408 shares during the last quarter.
+Peregrine Capital Management LLC acquired a new stake in shares of New Residential Investment in the fourth quarter valued at about $13,376,000.
+Foundry Partners LLC acquired a new stake in shares of New Residential Investment in the fourth quarter valued at about $11,170,000.
+Thompson Siegel & Walmsley LLC acquired a new stake in shares of New Residential Investment in the fourth quarter valued at about $9,779,000.
+Finally, Credit Suisse AG increased its stake in shares of New Residential Investment by 47.4% in the fourth quarter.
+Credit Suisse AG now owns 2,294,057 shares of the real estate investment trust’s stock valued at $22,803,000 after buying an additional 737,227 shares during the period.
+Hedge funds and other institutional investors own 46.54% of the company’s stock.

-Several brokerages have commented on NRZ.
-JMP Securities lifted their price objective on shares of New Residential Investment from $9.50 to $10.00 and gave the stock a “market outperform” rating in a research report on Friday, January 22nd.
-Royal Bank of Canada initiated coverage on shares of New Residential Investment in a research note on Wednesday, March 31st.
-They issued an “outperform” rating and a $12.00 target price for the company.
-Credit Suisse Group lifted their target price on shares of New Residential Investment from $11.00 to $12.00 and gave the stock an “outperform” rating in a research note on Monday, March 22nd.
-Raymond James lifted their target price on shares of New Residential Investment from $11.50 to $12.50 and gave the stock an “outperform” rating in a research note on Wednesday, February 10th.
-Finally, Piper Sandler lifted their target price on shares of New Residential Investment from $11.50 to $13.00 and gave the stock an “overweight” rating in a research note on Tuesday, April 20th.
-Two investment analysts have rated the stock with a hold rating and thirteen have issued a buy rating to the stock.
-The company has a consensus rating of “Buy” and a consensus target price of $11.42.
+NRZ has been the subject of several recent research reports.
+BTIG Research increased their price target on New Residential Investment from $12.00 to $13.00 and gave the company a “buy” rating in a research note on Friday, April 16th.
+Zacks Investment Research lowered New Residential Investment from a “buy” rating to a “hold” rating in a research note on Tuesday, February 16th.
+Raymond James raised their price objective on shares of New Residential Investment from $11.50 to $12.50 and gave the stock an “outperform” rating in a research report on Wednesday, February 10th.
+Jonestrading reiterated a “hold” rating on shares of New Residential Investment in a research report on Wednesday, April 21st.
+Finally, Royal Bank of Canada initiated coverage on shares of New Residential Investment in a research report on Wednesday, March 31st.
+They set an “outperform” rating and a $12.00 target price on the stock.
+Two analysts have rated the stock with a hold rating and thirteen have given a buy rating to the company’s stock.
+The company currently has an average rating of “Buy” and an average price target of $11.42.

-New Residential Investment (NYSE:NRZ) last released its earnings results on Monday, February 8th.
-The real estate investment trust reported $0.32 earnings per share (EPS) for the quarter, meeting the Thomson Reuters’ consensus estimate of $0.32.
+New Residential Investment (NYSE:NRZ) last posted its earnings results on Monday, February 8th.
+The real estate investment trust reported $0.32 earnings per share (EPS) for the quarter, hitting the Thomson Reuters’ consensus estimate of $0.32.
 New Residential Investment had a negative net margin of 96.73% and a positive return on equity of 14.58%.
 The firm had revenue of $570.70 million during the quarter, compared to analyst estimates of $768.75 million.
-During the same period last year, the business earned $0.61 earnings per share.
-The business’s revenue was down 15.9% on a year-over-year basis.
-As a group, sell-side analysts forecast that New Residential Investment Corp. will post 1.46 earnings per share for the current fiscal year.
+During the same quarter in the prior year, the business posted $0.61 EPS.
+The business’s revenue was down 15.9% compared to the same quarter last year.
+On average, research analysts anticipate that New Residential Investment Corp. will post 1.46 EPS for the current fiscal year.

-The company also recently disclosed a quarterly dividend, which will be paid on Friday, April 30th.
-Investors of record on Monday, April 5th will be issued a $0.20 dividend.
-The ex-dividend date is Thursday, April 1st.
-This represents a $0.80 dividend on an annualized basis and a yield of 7.67%.
-New Residential Investment’s payout ratio is currently 36.87%.
+The company also recently announced a quarterly dividend, which will be paid on Friday, April 30th.
+Stockholders of record on Monday, April 5th will be paid a $0.20 dividend.
+The ex-dividend date of this dividend is Thursday, April 1st.
+This represents a $0.80 annualized dividend and a dividend yield of 7.67%.
+New Residential Investment’s payout ratio is 36.87%.

-In other news, CEO Michael Nierenberg acquired 100,000 shares of the firm’s stock in a transaction that occurred on Monday, April 19th.
-The stock was bought at an average cost of $10.10 per share, for a total transaction of $1,010,000.00.
-Following the acquisition, the chief executive officer now directly owns 357,028 shares in the company, valued at $3,605,982.80.
-The acquisition was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
-0.47% of the stock is owned by insiders.
+In other news, CEO Michael Nierenberg bought 100,000 shares of New Residential Investment stock in a transaction dated Monday, April 19th.
+The stock was purchased at an average price of $10.10 per share, for a total transaction of $1,010,000.00.
+Following the purchase, the chief executive officer now directly owns 357,028 shares in the company, valued at approximately $3,605,982.80.
+The transaction was disclosed in a legal filing with the SEC, which can be accessed through this link.
+Corporate insiders own 0.47% of the company’s stock.

 New Residential Investment Corp., a real estate investment trust, focuses on investing in and managing residential mortgage related assets in the United States.
 It operates through five segments: Origination, Servicing, MSR Related Investments, Residential Securities and Loans, and Consumer Loans.
 The company invests in excess mortgage servicing rights (MSRs) on residential mortgage loans; and in servicer advances, including the basic fee component of the related MSRs.